Drive sales on autopilot with ecommerce-focused featuresSee Features

 3. Have an “Oops” email prepared for errors

 Errors happen, especially at times like Black Friday weekend when traffic is unusually high.
+So keep in mind one of the most important Black Friday marketing tips.
 Rather than leaving people in the dark, make sure you’ve prepared a polite error email.

 For example, in case of a site crash, explain what has happened and assure them that you’ll be back online ASAP.